Dear Home Ec 101:

-It sounds as though there may be a breakdown in communication.
-One of you is bound to have a lower tolerance for mess and that one will end up with the lion’s share of chores unless boundaries are set.
+It sounds as though there may be a communication breakdown.
+One of you is bound to have a lower tolerance for mess, and that one will end up with the lion’s share of chores unless boundaries are set.
 I know it does not sound fun, but you may have to sit down and actually discuss the division of chores.
 Consider making a list of chores in three columns: daily, weekly, and seasonal.
 Then, taking turns, take colored pencils or markers and indicate the chores you don’t mind with one color and chores you abhor with another.
 This should help fairly divide the list.
-For the chores you both hate institute a rotation, but the rotation should last long enough that it would be obvious if one of you is slacking.
-Passive aggression should not be tolerated, it will only increase resentment.
+For the chores you both hate, institute a rotation, but the rotation should last long enough that it would be obvious if one of you is slacking.
+Passive aggression should NEVER be tolerated.
+It will only increase resentment.

-Letting him know what you need is not nagging, additionally expecting him to intuit those needs is unrealistic.
+Letting him know what you need is not nagging; expecting him to intuit those needs is unrealistic.
 Extend him the courtesy of telling him your expectations and ask him to do the same for you.

 Best of luck.